 3. Give your clients online convenience

 As a small firm lawyer, you can’t expect to compete with LegalZoom or RocketLawyer if you make your clients drive hours to your office for each meeting.
 In the digital age, you need to leverage technology to make each stage of the process as convenient as possible for your clients.
 After all, clients who use services like LegalZoom aren’t DIY’rs per se; rather, they’ve chosen to pay money to avoid the hassle of finding forms and filling them out on their own.
-Lawyers who can offer this level of convenience through online appointment scheduling, billing, signatures, document sharing, and virtual meetings, can capture clients who are willing to spend money, but don’t necessarily want to wait three weeks for an appointment at an office 20 minutes away.
+Lawyers who can offer this level of convenience through software designed for small firms.
+Online features like appointment scheduling, billing, signatures, document sharing, and virtual meetings can capture clients who are willing to spend money, but don’t necessarily want to wait three weeks for an appointment at an office 20 minutes away.

 4. Provide personal value-add services